hamidriasat/UNet-3-Plus/README.md

 kernels generated specifically for the given model.
 Because these kernels are unique to the model, they can exploit model-specific information for optimization.

+For details on how to enable these features while training and evaluation see [Benchmarking](#benchmarking) section.
 ## Installation

 * Clone code